 How we work

-BankInvest aims to take a leading role in responsible investments.
+BankInvest wants to be committed to and serious about its work with responsible investments.
 We are dedicated to advancing sustainability and responsible investment practices on multiple fronts.

 At BankInvest, we believe that companies create the most value by operating their business responsibly.
 We invest in several thousand companies and in countries all over the world.
 We are assisted in this by experts who serve as our eyes and ears and speak to companies on our behalf.

 BankInvest works with the consultancy firms MSCI (ESG analyses), Sustainalytics (screening and dialogue) and ISS ESG (voting at general meetings).
 BankInvest also subscribes to a number of initiatives for responsible investment, including the UN-backed Principles for Responsible Investment.

 BankInvest CEO, Lars Bo Bertram, is a stern believer in responsible investment

 Our team of ESG experts works closely with the portfolio managers to ensure that the portfolio companies meet BankInvest’s guidelines for responsible investment.